Johannestegner/ayo/rfcs/moderation-log.md

 must also be balanced with other concerns, such as privacy, and should be designed such that it does not lead to the harassment or defamation of anyone involved.

+### Summary of RFC Actions

+* Create a moderation log spreadsheet with the required columns.
+* Grant full public read access to anyone with the link.
+* Grant full edit access to Moderation Team members.
+* Add a link to the log directly to `CODE_OF_CONDUCT.md`.

 ### Keeping a Balance